 The Clovis Community College general education pattern should only be followed by students pursuing the Clovis Community College Associate in Arts or Associate in Science degree and do not intend to transfer.
 Students who are pursuing an Associate Degree for Transfer (AA-T or AS-T) must complete the CSU GE Breadth general education or the IGETC (Intersegmental General Education Transfer Curricula) to satisfy general education requirements.
-However, students who are pursuing transfer may opt to satisfy the local AA/AS general education requirements by completing the CSU GE Breadth or IGETC pattern in lieu of the local general education pattern.
+However, students who are pursuing transfer may opt to satisfy the local AA/AS general education requirements by completing the CSU GE Breadth or IGETC pattern in lieu of the local general education pattern which includes additional graduation requirements.

-A minimum of 19 units in general education is required for graduation from Clovis Community College.
+A minimum of 18 units in general education is required for graduation from Clovis Community College.

-Select at least one (1) course and not fewer than three (3) units in each of the areas (A), (B), and (C), four (4) units (D.1), and three (3) units in area (D.2).
+Select at least one (1) course and not fewer than three (3) units in each of the areas (A), (B), and (C), three (3) units (D.1), and three (3) units in area (D.2).